 - Nothing fancy or complicated, just pantry staples and easily accessible veggies.

-- Can be made ahead and perfect for weekly meal prep.
+- It can be made ahead and perfect for weekly meal prep.

-- It’s perfect for everyday dining, and can also be served for special occasions!
+- It’s perfect for everyday dining and can also be served on special occasions!

 This Italian inspired stuffed peppers recipe uses a few easily accessible vegetables and pantry staples including:

 - Bell Peppers: The best and easiest peppers for stuffing are large and round with a stable bottom so the peppers can stand on their own.
 My favorites are red peppers with their sweet flavor, but zesty green peppers are great too.
 Use your favorite!

 - Tempeh: This lean soy protein has a mild nutty flavor and takes on the sauce and herb flavors perfectly.
 I love to crumble tempeh into large chunky pieces, making it super ‘meaty’ and hearty!
 You can find tempeh by the tofu in your local grocery store.
 If you don’t want to use 2 packages, sub one of them with a can of white beans instead.

 - Vegetables: Zucchini, squash, and mushrooms are a perfect mix of veggies.
 Feel free to add a handful of baby spinach to the mix.

 - Rice: I just happen to have tons of regular rice on hand, so that’s what I used.
 Feel free to use brown rice, quinoa, or even farro.
 For a low-carb option, make these Italian vegan stuffed peppers without rice using cauliflower rice instead.